We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s frustrating when you know your freezer should be turned on, but it just gives you a false noise instead.
 I dug deep into the answer and have some really helpful tips below.

-When your freezer clicks but won’t start, it is due to a faulty overload capacitor, relay capacitor, temperature control, electronic control board, condenser, or compressor.
-You can fix most of these issues yourself before needing to call a professional.
+When your freezer clicks but won’t start, it’s due to a faulty overload capacitor, temperature control, electronic control board, condenser, or compressor.
+You can fix most of the issues yourself before needing to call a professional.

 Ready to get your freezer working again?
 Let’s dive straight in.

 Craig has helped thousands of other homeowners repair their appliances since 2016.